MonoTockyLab/GatingTree/README.md

 Dr. Ono is **the creator and developer of Tocky**.
 He innovated the transgenic and computational technologies that constitute Tocky.

-In 2008, Dr. Ono initiated his pioneering transition from molecular immunology to becoming an **Integrated Experimental and Computational Immunologist**, demonstrating his visionary leadership and pioneering spirit in the development and application of multidimensional analysis and computational methods in immunology.
+In 2008, Dr. Ono initiated his pioneering transition from molecular immunology to becoming an **Integrated Experimental and Computational Immunologist**, demonstrating his visionary leadership and pioneering spirit in the development and application of multidimensional analysis and computational methods to address experimental and immunological problems.
 Tocky represents one of the fusion technologies that Dr. Ono has both created and developed.

 Tocky employs the Fluorescent Timer protein to analyze the temporal dynamics of cell activities and development *in vivo*.
 His lab integrates molecular biology, immunology, and computational analysis to develop novel research tools, thereby enhancing the understanding of immune cell biology.